crunch-accounting/tests-maven-plugin/README.md

-# crunch-services-maven-plugin
+# crunch-tests-maven-plugin

-Add this Maven plugin to your project to enable automatic generation of lots of stuff...
+Add this Maven plugin to your project to enable automatic validation of JVM tests.

 ----